blasterbug/DistNx/README.md

 Further tests are needed, currently I developed the library using a DIST-Nx V2 sensor.

+Distance registers provide Distance information in millimeters.
+Voltage registers provide the raw voltage in milli-volts.

 ### Requirements

 You need  [Arduino I2C master library] to use the library because the Wire